RouteRewind

 Privacy Policy

-Last updated: May 2026 · RouteRewind is a browser-only app — no account, no server storage.
+Last updated: June 2026 · RouteRewind is completely free — browser-only, no payments, no server storage of your data.

 Why we ask for "View private activities"